aziontech/lib/packages/storage/README.md

 **Returns:**

-- `Promise<DeletedBucketObject | null>` - Confirmation of deletion or null if deletion failed.
+- `Promise<AzionDeletedBucketObject | null>` - Confirmation of deletion or null if deletion failed.

 ### `createClient`